MooersLab/cctbxsnips-neosnippets/README.md

 ## Neosnippets

-Neosnippets a popular snippet manager for Vim.
+[Neosnippets](https://github.com/Shougo/neosnippet.vim) is a popular snippet manager for Vim.
-It should work with Neovim.
+It also works with Neovim.
+Its development has plateaued.

 There other snippets managers for Vim and NeoVim, such as ultisnips and snipmate.
 To complicate matters more, there several alternate systems for managing plugins.